Bombay Talkies (film): Ajeeb Dastaan Hai Yeh

-The short film begins with Avinash (Saqib Saleem), a young man, bursting into his house.
+The short film begins with a young man, Avinash, bursting into his house.
 He wakes his father and pushes him against the wall declaring that he is homosexual and not a eunuch that his parents are ashamed of.
 He leaves his parents' house, distraught and heartbroken but ready for a new start.
-He passes a little girl at a train station singing "Ajeeb Dastan Hain Ye."
+At a train station he passes a little girl singing "Ajeeb Dastan Hain Ye."

-Gayatri (Rani Mukerji) is married to Dev (Randeep Hooda).
+Gayatri is married to Dev.
 Gayatri, (who works for a magazine), meets Avinash, the new intern.
 Avinash informs her that he's gay and is surprised to see that it doesn't shock her.
 They gradually become very close.
 On his birthday, Gayatri invites Avinash home for dinner.
 That evening, Gayatri tells Dev that Avinash is gay.
 Dev seems shocked.

 During dinner, Avinash and Dev find that they both share a love for old Hindi films and music.
 Avinash leans over Dev to look at something on the table and Dev visibly reacts.
 The next day, Gayatri leaves for some work.
 Avinash goes to her house to meet Dev.
 He gives him a CD and then invites him to come out (a funny play on "coming out of the closet").
 Avinash takes Dev to meet the little girl who sings "Lag Jaa Gale."
 Dev is shocked.
 He pays the girl a lot of money and asks her what she plans on doing with it.
 She says she will buy food for her brothers and sisters.
 He asks her if she's lying.
 She curtly replies that she isn't, and that lying is bad.

-By this point, Avinash is sure that Dev is gay, but hasn't come out of the closet.
+By this point, Avinash is sure that Dev is gay, but hasn't come out of the closet yet.
 The next day, he meets Gayatri, who happily informs him that she and Dev had amazing sex the night before.
 Avinash is disappointed and angry, knowing fully well that he is the reason for Dev's good mood.